-Long-term results – In most cases, the oral appliance treatment option has excellent long-term results, since most people continue to use them because of their benefits of comfort, convenience, and affordability and because they are discreet.
+Long-term results – In most cases, the oral appliance treatment option has excellent long-term results, since most people continue to use them because they are comfortable, convenient, affordable and discreet.

 Dental sleep therapy is a type of dental practice that helps treat breathing sleep disorders such as sleep apnea.
 It can also be used to decrease snoring.

 To get an oral appliance for sleep apnea, you need to be evaluated by a sleep physician and a dentist.
 This evaluation will help your care team understand what type of sleep disorder you have and what treatment will best fit your needs.
 You should also get fitted for the oral appliance by a dentist trained in oral appliance therapy.